Andy09G/Reading/reading5.md

 What are relative and absolute paths?
 What is special about starting with a ~ (tilde) or a ‘/’ character in the path?

 Explain what Linux is, using anything except English.

+# Things I want to know more about